 Many codependents acquire is what is called obsessive over-analyzing.
 The mind goes round and round in circles until the emotional system either wears down or shuts down as a result of the overwhelming anxiety that is generated.

 Another symptom of codependence is exaggerating or “awfulizing”.
 Children who have grown up in addictive or traumatized family systems learn to expect the worst.
 They are constantly waiting for the other shoe to fall.
 In adulthood, they are prone to place the worst possible interpretation on every event.
 They see neutral or even positive situations as negative, and they anticipate disaster.
 This expectation often sets off an emotional chain reaction that creates the very thing they most fear.
 People who are “stuck” in these immature emotional habits consider them normal.
 They don’t know any other way to think/believe/behave.
 Such individuals are not at fault!
 They need gentle and respectful guidance to break the painful patterns of behavior called codependency.

-Because codependency is rooted in a person’s childhood, treatment often involves exploration into early childhood issues and their relationship to current destructive behavior patterns.
-This typical treatment usually regimen usually begins with a minimum of 30 days in which we offer a full program.
+Because codependency is rooted in a person’s childhood, therapy often involves exploration into early childhood issues and their relationship to current destructive behavior patterns.
+This typical programs usually regimen usually begins with a minimum of 30 days in which we offer a full program.